codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition-1.md

 The primary purpose of compositions is to run integration tests or any kind of tests that require multiple services for their execution.

-The syntax offered by Codefresh closely follows the syntax for [Docker-compose](https://docs.docker.com/compose/overview/) files ([version 2](https://docs.docker.com/compose/compose-file/compose-file-v2/)), so if already know how Docker compose works, you will be immediately familiar with Codefresh compositions.
+The syntax offered by Codefresh closely follows the syntax for [Docker-compose](https://docs.docker.com/compose/overview/) files, so if you already know how Docker compose works, you will be immediately familiar with Codefresh compositions.

+> Codefresh understands Docker compose versions [2.0](https://docs.docker.com/compose/compose-file/compose-file-v2/) and [3.0](https://docs.docker.com/compose/compose-file/), but not point releases (such as 2.1)

 The big difference between the two, is that Codefresh is distinguishing between two kinds of services